yupryanya/bas-demo/README.md

 Create new object tests
 1. Open 'New object' form from Objects page
 2. Create a new object with all required fields properly filled
-3. Create a new object with incomplete required fields
+3. Attempt to create a new object with incomplete required fields

 [↑ to contents](#contents)